seconila/phing-build/README.md

     ssh-copy-id remote-user@remote-host.com

-You can execute `phing ssh` to test passwordless SSH login.
+You can execute `phing ssh-copy-id` to copy the key and `phing ssh` to test passwordless SSH login.

 ## Passing parameters directly to FileSyncTask from the command-line for batch scripting